Fryrvo/2024_Makecode_Arcade-pvppppvvp/README.md

 >How far did i come that surprise isn't
 >this is archive for my project you'll find alot of my old project like this no worries
 ><br>
->Yes most of them are not even work
+>Yes most of them are not even work and some it an edit code i can't remember
 >

 > Open this page at [https://fryrvo.github.io/2024-makecodearcade-pvppppvvp/](https://fryrvo.github.io/2024-makecodearcade-pvppppvvp/)